daveabrock/daveabrock.github.io/_posts/2017-02-04-exploring-the-geolocation-api.markdown

 layout: post
 date: "2017-02-04"
 title: "Exploring the Geolocation API"
+excerpt: Use the HTML geolocation API to get and monitor a user's current location.
 ---

 Building location-aware applications is a snap with the [HTML5 Geolocation APIs](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/Using_geolocation).
 These APIs allows you to retrieve a user's location – with the user's permission – as a one-time request or over a period of time.
 This post will walk you through how to implement the Geolocation API.